Zodiac

 Diagram of a swimming pools inner workings.

 The filtration system removes debris that bacteria and algae feed on.
-This is paired with sanitisation - the other core function of your pool system - to keep your pool clean and attractive.
+This process is paired with sanitisation—the other core function of your pool system—to keep your pool clean and attractive.
 Sanitisation directly destroys the bacteria and algae that enter your pool.
-An automatic and cost-effective sanitiser is to install a chlorinator, as in the diagram.
-Chlorinators continuously measure and dose the correct amount of chlorine into your pool, keeping your pool safe, healthy and looking fantastic.

 Follow Us